gauravcodepro/gauravcodepro/README.md

 👉 **About me**
 - Open to position on **Plant, Bacterial, Fungal Bioinformatics, Deep Learning including language models,and DevOPs**.
 - If i have applied for your open position then i am surely interested.
-- If i have previously applied to your position, and not been selected and still open then i am interested.
+- If i have previously applied to your position, and not been selected and still open then let me know.
-- I continously learn about the priority languages and areas of interest as in bioinformatics is null without informatics.
+- I continously learn about the priority languages and areas of interest as bioinformatics is null without informatics.
 - Prior to 2022, all the code I wrote was internally hosted by the research institutions/universities.
 - All code and ideas concieved and written by me unless specified and i am open to continous development.
 - [**Must Read: One page description of getting to know your candidate ahead**](https://github.com/gauravcodepro/gauravcodepro/blob/main/aptitude.md)